quiltdata/quilt/docs/Catalog/Preview.md

 ## Advanced

-You can use visualizations inside iframes.
+You can use visualizations inside iframes using any libraries you want.
+It's up to you what JS library you'll import and use.

 To retrieve data you can use simple `quilt` JS API: